 From the time of first enrollment in the Doctoral Program students must be registered as a Full- Time, Part-Time, or On-Leave students until completion of all requirements from the doctoral degree, including the passing of the Final Examination, the filing of the dissertation, and the awarding of the degree.
 Failure to maintain continuous enrollment constitutes evidence that the student has resigned from the Graduate School.

 Summer Quarter On-Leave status is automatic for all graduate students who were either registered or On-Leave the prior Spring Quarter.
-During the academic year, a student’s petition for On-Leave status must be signed by the Director of the Program and submitted to the Registrar’s Office no later than the fifth day of the quarter.
+Students requesting on-leave status must submit an online request for “On-Leave Status” via MyGrad.
+This request should be submitted prior to the first day of instruction and as early as two weeks prior.
 Students, who are registered for any portion of a quarter, may not go on-leave for that quarter unless they officially withdraw at the Registrar’s Office prior to the first day of the quarter.

 IV.
 PLANNING AND APPROVAL OF ACADEMIC PROGRAMS